Lets Tallinn that again! Off to the Heathrow area with the joy of train travel

 Seating is 2-2 throughout – with wide aisles so there’s plenty of standing room

-Sadly, I discovered why there a lot Evening Standards on the train – they must be to provide extra comfort on the seats.
+Sadly, I discovered why there a lot of Evening Standards on the train – they must be to provide extra comfort on the seats.
 The seats aboard the seats are best described as ironing boards with a moquette cover on them.

 I’m sure they’re nice and thin enough so they pack more people on board a train, and have the minimum possible cost, but passenger comfort seems to be a long-lost thing when travelling on commuter routes.
 Having the ability to get on the train seemingly is the more important thing.

 As it was a local service, it made every stop between Paddington and Hays and Harlington – no issue for me.
-The Heathrow Connect that departed in front of the train would had been marginally quicker for the short hop.
+The Heathrow Connect that departed in front of the train would have been marginally quicker for the short hop.